lucygabriela/getting_and_cleaning_data/CodeBook.md

 #### tgravityaccStdZ
 	Average of body gravity signals standard deviation in time, using Z raw signal.
 #### tbodyaccjerkMeanX
-	Average of mean body linear acceleation in time to obtain Jerk signals, using X raw signal.
+	Average of body linear acceleation average in time to obtain Jerk signals, using X raw signal.
 #### tbodyaccjerkMeanY
-	Average of mean body linear acceleation in time to obtain Jerk signals, using Y raw signal.
+	Average of body linear acceleation average in time to obtain Jerk signals, using Y raw signal.
 #### tbodyaccjerkMeanZ
-	Average of mean body linear acceleation in time to obtain Jerk signals, using Z raw signal.
+	Average of body linear acceleation average in time to obtain Jerk signals, using Z raw signal.
 #### tbodyaccjerkStdX
-	Average of standard deviation body linear acceleation in time to obtain Jerk signals, using X raw signal.
+	Average of body linear acceleation standard deviation in time to obtain Jerk signals, using X raw signal.
 #### tbodyaccjerkStdY
-	Average of standard deviation body linear acceleation in time to obtain Jerk signals, using Y raw signal.
+	Average of body linear acceleation standard deviation in time to obtain Jerk signals, using Y raw signal.
 #### tbodyaccjerkStdZ
-	Average of standard deviation body linear acceleation in time to obtain Jerk signals, using Z raw signal.
+	Average of body linear acceleation standard deviation in time to obtain Jerk signals, using Z raw signal.

 #### tbodygyroMeanX
 	Average of mean body angular velocity  in time to obtain Jerk signals, using X raw signal.
 #### tbodygyroMeanY